rbdannenberg/arco/doc/ugens.md

 .create_ttd(index, samps)
 ```

-`/arco/tableosc/new id chans freq amp` -- Create a new tableosc
+`/arco/tableosc/new id chans freq amp phase` -- Create a new tableosc
-table-lookup oscillator.
-The table is specified separately (see
+table-lookup oscillator. `freq` and `amp` are unit generator ids.
+The
-the create methods for details).
+table is specified separately (see the create methods for
+details).
+Phase is a float in degrees.

 `/arco/tableosc/select id index` -- Select a waveform by index.
 (See create methods to create wavefoms.)